 Financial instruments where the underlying is an index or a basket composed of instruments traded on a trading venue.

 As a result, the Contract for Difference (CFD) trades processed by Kooltra are required to be reported and are reported automatically using the MiFID II App.

 To Enable the MiFID II App

-- Find the MiFIDTwo App and enable it by cicking on the toggle.
+Find the MiFIDTwo App and enable it by clicking on the toggle.

 The encoding option allows users to decide whether the trade reference number will be encoded when the the trades are reported in a file.
 If the box is checked, the transactions in the MiFID file will show the encoded reference number.

-In some scenarios, encoding the Trade Reference Number is mandatory when your trade ID includes special charaters, which are not recognized or accepted by the regulatory body.
-As shown below, the encoding process will transform the transaction ID using base16 method to strip out special charaters while retaining the orginal transaction ID.
+In some scenarios, encoding the Trade Reference Number is mandatory when your trade ID includes special characters, which are not recognized or accepted by the regulatory body.
+As shown below, the encoding process will transform the transaction ID using base16 method to strip out special characters while retaining the original transaction ID.

 Unencoded Trade Reference Number:

 Once you have completed the entity and counterparty setup, you may start importing CFD trades using Kooltra API.
 (Note that importing trades using the CFD Single/Double Leg entry page will not be processed by MiFID II App as there will be no External ID populated).